alexkarezin/jabref-wiki/Minutes.md

   - Also https://github.com/JabRef/jabref/pull/162 ?
   - Remove incremental, filter, always live on, select matches, autocomplete always on

 # Discussions for Leisure Time
 - [ ] Can some [on-hold issues](https://github.com/JabRef/jabref/issues?utf8=%E2%9C%93&q=label%3Aon-hold+) opened again?
 - [ ] Preferences: Structure and Necessity
-- [ ] Ensure consistency of "file linking" actions - see also https://github.com/JabRef/jabref/issues/190
-  - Solution: Remove icon on the left; Remove "Download"; Auto: if not found, say "not found. please input URL <input field>.
-[OK] [CANCEL]";
-  - [ ] For a single entry: Look up full text document in local folder, Look up full text document in web, Download document from URL (also check what Tools -> lookup full text document)
-  - [ ] For a bunch of entries: Synchronize (combination of find unlinked and automatically set file links)
 - [ ] Use nullity annotations from IntelliJ IDEA to have less annoying NPE bug reports.
 IDEA can automatically set @NotNull and @Nullable annotations throughout the code and then analyse the code to see any violations of the contracts.
 Downside: adding dependency to IntelliJ annotations...
 - [ ] XMPUtil.main -> CLI strategy (see [#266](https://github.com/JabRef/jabref/pull/266)).
 Currently, we JabRefMain exposes a CLI interface and also is able to start the GUI.
 Options: 1) ignore XMPUtil, 2) add XMPUtil as a `jabref xmputil PARAMS` cli option as part of existing cli interface, 3) create a separate jabref-xmputil.jar which is also shipped that has this class as a main class.